over45Codes/digital-clock/README.md

 This is a small JavaScript app project created with HTML and CSS.
 It presented some challenges, particularly with the functions and buttons, but I thoroughly enjoyed the creative experience!

+## Refactoring Code
+Replaced background color and I have to fix the digital number gap in JavaScript 3/7/2025 in progress....

 ## Author

 - Gracii Castaneda - Full Stack Developer - [Linkedin](https://www.linkedin.com/in/castanedagrace/)